perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 UTF8 flag and renders its output based on it.

 As (perldoc perlunifaq)[https://perldoc.perl.org/perlunifaq.html#What-is-%22the-UTF8-flag%22%3f] makes clear, the UTF8 flag is _not_ meant for consumption by Perl code.
-Nevertheless, it is sometimes possible to regard UTF8-flagged strings as “character strings” and non-UTF8-flagged strings as “byte strings”—indeed, multiple serializers on CPAN, including two of my own, do exactly this.
+Nevertheless, it often does work to regard UTF8-flagged strings as “character strings” and non-UTF8-flagged strings as “byte strings”—indeed, multiple serializers on CPAN, including two of my own, do exactly this.
 This isn’t